 Dyadic International: The Pandemic Changes Everything

-The devastating effects of the Covid-19 demands adoption of new technologies to produce drugs to combat the disease, for which there is now an all-out effort to do so.
+The devastating effects of Covid-19 demands adoption of new technologies to produce drugs to combat the disease, for which there is now an all-out effort to do so.

 Dyadic’s robust C-1 platform looks to be an ideal solution to develop and produce massive quantities of vaccines quickly and at much lower costs.